dormrod/maximum_entropy/README.md

 model = NodeME(k_mean=6.0, k_limits=(3,12))
 ```
 The maximum entropy distribution can then be obtained given the value
-for a single node size (suggested to be the maximum) via:
+for a single node size (suggested to be the most common) via:
 ```python
 distribution = model(0.5,k=6)
 ```